 Cambridge minibonds will not be subject to redemption prior to maturity.

-The interest rate on the bonds will be determined close to the date of the sale.
+The interest rate on the bonds is 2%.

-Neighborly representatives will be at Cambridge City Hall on dates to be determined in February 2018 to provide assistance and discuss the minibond process.
+Neighborly representatives will be at Cambridge City Hall on February 15th and the 21st, 2018 from 5:30-7:30pm to discuss the minibond process and provide assistance with the sign up and order process.

 After you submit your order, Neighborly’s investment team reviews it for approval and allocation.
 Completing your order with Neighborly is a three-step process.
 If your order is approved, minibonds will then be allotted and filled on a first-come, first-serve basis.
 Typically, bonds will be delivered 1-2 weeks after the sale date and investors are not obligated to remit funds until they receive a confirmation from their broker.

 For further information about the process please contact a Neighborly representative at email@example.com, or at (866) 432-1170.

 **Orders from the 2017 minibond waiting list do not carry over to the 2018 minibond process.
 The 2018 process is once again, a first-come, first-serve process until the minibonds are sold out.**

 Minibonds may be transferred or sold to another person or entity provided they have a valid brokerage account with Neighborly or another broker-dealer.
 Contact Neighborly at firstname.lastname@example.org, or at (866) 432-1170 to discuss this option because transfer fees may apply.